rupin27/rupin27/README.md

 I have extensive learning in Object Oriented Programming, Data Structures, Algorithms and Analysis, Multithreading, Networking, Search Engines, Artificial Intelligence, Machine Learning, White-Box Testing and Unit Testing, Great Programming Methodology.

 My future focus is to grow in the field of Artificial Intelligence and Machine Learning.
 I hold a strong and committed work ethic, exceptional leadership skills, and have an ambition in diverse professional arenas including trading and investing.
-Comfortable working autonomously or in a team-based setting.
 Committed to maintaining high standards of accuracy and productivity as a programmer.